Houston Psychiatrist

 5. Reduce delays in care

 Once your primary care doctor, counselor, or other specialist refers you to a psychiatrist, you still need to perform a search to find psychiatrists in your area with availability in the coming days or weeks.
 I can’t tell you how often patients cancel in the last 24 hours or even with 1 hour notice.
+Say you could come off the waitlist?
 This may not be enough time for you to shower and commute to a new office.
 Some psychiatrists are even willing to stay later to see some patients via telepsychiatry.
 Like any professional business open after typical business hours, there is some concern of safety when you are the last one at the office.
-Telepsychiatry is an option that maintains everyone’s safety even at later hours.
+Telepsychiatry is an option that maintains everyone’s safety at later hours.

 6. No stigma